-ou should rstly consider any steps which might be necessary to mitigate any further loss or ris which may arise in the circumstances. or e ample where windows or doors may be bro en ma ing further attempts to secure the property may be necessary to prevent further loss or damage to a business premises.
+You should firstly consider any steps which might be necessary to mitigate any further loss or risk which may arise in the circumstances.
+For example, where windows or doors may be broken, making further attempts to secure the property may be necessary to prevent further loss or damage to a business premises.

-efore ma ing a claim under an insurance policy you may need to consider your current deductible or e cess on the policy in order to determine whether a claim will be worthwhile. f a copy of your relevant policy is not accessible you will be able to gather this information by contacting your insurance bro er or insurer directly.
+Before making a claim under an insurance policy, you may need to consider your current deductible or excess on the policy in order to determine whether a claim will be worthwhile.
+If a copy of your relevant policy is not accessible, you will be able to gather this information by contacting your insurance broker or insurer directly.